tenant dies in your rental property

 What happens after someone dies in a rented property depends on who the individual was and their relationship to the property.

-If someone on the lease agreement passes away but is not the only tenant on the lease, the agreement will continue with the living individuals.
+If someone on the lease agreement passes away but is not the only tenant, the agreement will continue with the living individuals.
 If those tenants find that they cannot continue to pay rent or do not want to live there any longer, they’ll need to request an early termination or break their lease.

 As a landlord, you can determine what you feel is appropriate.
 Many landlords allow leases to be dissolved early in these situations, but as the landlord, you are also within your rights to request the remaining tenants pay rent until you can find a new tenant.